adamstallard/grunt-fail/README.md

 ##grunt-fail

-Cause grunt to stop execution with an error message and return code of choice, preventing subsequent tasks from running.
+Stop grunt execution with an error message and return code of choice.

 ###Installation